fbaudet/midi/README.md

 # MIDI

-This is a repository for a huge project using midi file and musical composition creation
+Project using midi file and musical composition creation

 [2015/09/14]